-Hail Mary, full of grace, the Lord is with you.
-Blessed are you among women, and blessed is the fruit of your womb, Jesus.
-Holy Mary, Mother of God, pray for us sinners now, and at the hour of death.
+Hail Mary, full of grace, the Lord is with thee.
+Blessed art thou among women, and blessed is the fruit of thy womb, Jesus.
+Holy Mary, Mother of God, pray for us now and at the hour of our death.
 Amen.

 Our pastor likes to say that "Our God is the God Of Second Chances," (or third, or fourth or even 78th!)